jointakahe/deployment-examples/fly.io/README.md

 ## Setup secrets

 Next, we need to generate a `SECRET_KEY` for Takahē and want to set up a few encrypted environment variables for our Takahē installation.
 (See [Media Configuration](https://docs.jointakahe.org/en/latest/installation/#media-configuration) and [Email Configuration](https://docs.jointakahe.org/en/latest/installation/#email-configuration).)
+There's no need to set `TAKAHE_DATABASE_SERVER` as that is already done by Fly in the database attachment step above.

     flyctl secrets set -a $APP_NAME TAKAHE_SECRET_KEY=<SECRET KEY>
     flyctl secrets set -a $APP_NAME TAKAHE_MEDIA_BACKEND=s3://access-key:secret-key@endpoint-url/bucket-name